Cold Turkey vs Gradual Reduction

 The Study That Changed the Conversation

-Cold turkey won.
-Not by a slim margin — by a significant, clinically meaningful margin.
-The abrupt group was about 25% more likely to still be smoke-free at six months.
+Cold turkey won, and not by a slim margin.
+The abrupt group was about 25% more likely to still be smoke-free at six months, a statistically and clinically significant difference.

-But — and this is critical — the study also found something else.
-When asked which method they preferred before the study started, about half the participants said they’d prefer gradual reduction.
-And of those who preferred gradual?
-They were less likely to even attempt quitting when assigned to the abrupt group.
+The study also surfaced something researchers hadn’t fully anticipated.
+When asked which method they preferred before the study started, about half the participants said they’d choose gradual reduction.
+Those who preferred gradual were less likely to even attempt quitting when randomly assigned to the cold turkey group.

-This leads us to the central paradox of smoking cessation.
+This leads directly to the central paradox of cessation research.

 The Paradox: Better Method vs. The Method You’ll Actually Try